lucalullo/neuro-tabular/README.md

 ## License

-NeuroTabular is licensed under the [MIT License](LICENSE).
+NeuroTabular is created by Luca Lullo and released under the [MIT License](LICENSE).
 Dependency notices are in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).
 See [LEGAL.md](LEGAL.md) for the project's legal/naming note.